 Music is my passion for a myriad of reasons!
 My lifelong pursuit of excellence translates into sharing my expertise with my students, colleagues, and community!
-Every day I am attending virtual workshops and webinars and group discussions, to honour my lifelong commitment to be the best teacher I can be for my students, the teaching community, and our community-at-large.
-Now nominated for a Toronto Star Readers' Choice Award for Best Music Instructor 2020! https://www.thestar.com/readerschoice-toronto/categories/people-professionals/subcategories/music-instructor
+Lifelong learning is my way of life, to be the best teacher I can be for my students, the teaching community, and our community-at-large.

 SUSAN'S PROFESSIONAL/TEACHER DEVELOPMENT Fall 2020:

 November - December 2020 - Strategies for Beginning Students for Online & Distance Environment - Dr. Shu-Yi Scott

 September 2020 - June 2021 - Virtuoso Master Course, with Nathan Cole, Associate Concertmaster of the Los Angeles Philharmonic

 September - October 2020 Creative Strings Workshop Online with Christian Howes

 Benedetti Teacher Workshops - Benedetti Foundation, UK (ongoing)

 Benedetti Virtual Teacher Sessions - May, August 2020

 Mark O'Connor Fiddle Method - Certification Books 1 & 2 - July 2020

 Violympics 2020 - Nathan Cole - June - August 2020 (13th place finish, out of 400 worldwide participants/competitors!)